Rola1993/zlack/README.md

  end
  ```

-It also lets the ActionCable server to broadcast the new message information back.
-This ChatChannel's callback function received() would obtain the data and update the component's props to show the new message instantly.
+Here I created the broadcast job which lets the ActionCable server to broadcast the new message information to that particular channel.
+That cable.subscriptions.create() has a callback function received() that would obtain the data and update the component's props to show the new message instantly.

  ```javascript
  class MessageCreationEventBroadcastJob < ApplicationJob